bchiang7/v4/src/content/projects/LonelyPlanetDBMS/index.md

   - HTML
   - CSS
   - JS
+show: 'false'
 ---

-Final project for my Database Design course at Northeastern.
-A simple web application that allows users to filter through a database containing Lonely Planet's [Top 500 Travel Destinations](https://www.amazon.com/Lonely-Planets-Ultimate-Travel-Places/dp/1760342777).
-Users are able to add themselves as visitors as well as leave reviews of the destinations.
+A simple web application that allows users to filter through and leave reviews in a database of Lonely Planet's [Top 500 Travel Destinations](https://www.amazon.com/Lonely-Planets-Ultimate-Travel-Places/dp/1760342777).